vjlab/resources/content/misc-file-formats.md

 - The numbers "5" and "42" are the number of sequences and the lengths of the sequences themselves, respectively.
 - All sequences must be of the same length.
 - The sequence names must have the same length, padded by white spaces as necessary.
 Longer sequence names will be truncated, which is supremely annoying.
 - `.phy` is probably the most annoying file format to deal with.
-Fortunately, I've never had to use it before because any program which accepts `.phy` can also accept `.fasta` formats, so I'm hoping that this will die a natural death.
+Fortunately, I've never had to use it before because any program which accepts `.phy` can also accept `.fasta` formats, so I'm hoping that this will die a natural death over time.

 ### Tree file extensions - `.tre`, `.nex`, `.nwk`
 ### BEAST input - `.xml`